artur-rios/dotnet-tools/README.md

 - Uses the same parameter resolution rules as `init-lib`.
 If `--json` is provided, do not mix it with flags.
 Only a minimal subset of JSON keys is required: `RootFolder`, `SolutionName`, `ProjectName`, `Author`, `Description`.
 - Generates: `.editorconfig`, `.gitignore`, `.wakatime-project`, `LICENSE` (MIT), `README.md`, `src/<Solution>.sln`, `src/<Project>.csproj` (minimal), `docs/.gitkeep`, `tests/.gitkeep`.
 - Templates used: `templates/solution.sln.template` and `templates/project.minimal.csproj.template`.

+## Legal Details

+This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+A copy of the license is available at [LICENSE](./LICENSE) in the repository.